 Masks decrease the spread of COVID-19 in two ways.
 First, people wearing masks help protect others around them by limiting the spread of their own droplets when coughing, sneezing and speaking.
 Second, those wearing masks protect themselves by reducing the chance of inhaling contaminated droplets from others who are within two metres.Are additional masks available if needed?

-Masks will be handed out at screening stations upon entry to Huron Perth Healthcare Alliance.
+Masking stations are set up throughout our hospital sites.
 We will also provide patients and care partners with a new mask if it becomes very wet, soiled, damaged or dropped on the floor.
 Just ask your health care staff for a new mask.What should be done with the mask when taken off?

 If you will need to put the mask on again, you may remove it safely and place it on a clean piece of paper towel.
 However, if the mask will no longer be needed, please dispose it in a waste container.

 Use hand sanitizer frequently while at the hospital.
 And, always remember to clean your hands before putting on a mask and after taking it off.What happens if I can’t wear a mask due to a medical reason?

 The use of a mask can be associated with a sense of anxiety.
 A position paper from the Canadian Thoracic Society has identified that there is no evidence that wear a mask will lead to a flare up of an underlying lung condition.